 11. Best Design, the Best Solution, and Architecture Emerged from Self-Organizing

-The team that is cross-functional can be called a self-organizing team.
+A team that is cross-functional can be called a self-organizing team.
 These people are the best in the business; they will help the client to reach the goal with the best advice, with the best work, and with the best solution.

 12. Regularly Meeting to Discuss the Team’s Improvement

 This is a major part of the agile practicing team.
 Once the project is completed, a project review will happen.
 This will help the next client to approach in a different way.
-Another aspect will be after each scrum ends an event called RETROSPECTIVE will be kept to know what needs to be improved and what the team has learned about itself from this.
+Another aspect will be after each scrum ends, an event called RETROSPECTIVE will be kept to know what needs to be improved and what the team has learned about itself from this.